Text by Thomas Meany & Helene Steiner

-It’s a unique space, composed of modular mixed use areas including labs, studios and workshops.
+It’s a unique space comprising modular mixed-use areas, including labs, studios and workshops.
 Opencell is located within 45 shipping containers adjacent to Shepherd’s Bush Market.
-The team is building the space from the bottom up with a user centric approach.
+The team is building the space from the bottom up with a user-centric approach.

-The ideas had tremendous impact but also had a need for space and specialist lab equipment.
+The ideas had a tremendous impact but also had a need for space and specialist lab equipment.
 Helene and Thomas were well acquainted with this problem since they run a startup specialising in developing DNA design and prototyping tools called Cell-Free Technology.

-After a year of searching for spaces, proposal writing, rejections and negotiations they managed to obtain support from U+i group, a property developer specialising in regeneration, SynbiCITE the UK’s synthetic biology industry and engineering biology industrial accelerator, and the London Borough of Hammersmith and Fulham Council.
+After a year of searching for spaces, proposal writing, rejections and negotiations, they managed to obtain support from U+i group, a property developer specialising in regeneration, SynbiCITE, the UK’s synthetic biology industry and engineering biology industrial accelerator, and the London Borough of Hammersmith and Fulham Council.

-In a way it makes perfect sense since the startups and designers who will move base themselves in Open Cell are working in a very unusual discipline.
+It makes perfect sense since the startups and designers who will move base themselves in Open Cell are working in a very unusual discipline.
 They are bridging the fields of technology, biology and design.
-As an example one designer, Alice Potts, has been working with food waste to find way to upcycle it into fashion.
+As an example, one designer, Alice Potts, has been working with food waste to find ways to upcycle it into fashion.

-Open Cell held an early viewing at the end of May but now its doors are open to the public and all are welcome to participate.
-The team will host a venue for the upcoming London design Festival and will also play host to homegrown events like the London Biotech Week that will be held later in the year.
+Open Cell2 held an early viewing at the end of May, but now its doors are open to the public, and all are welcome to participate.
+The team will host a venue for the upcoming London Design Festival and will also play host to homegrown events like the London Biotech Week that will be held later in the year.
 Part of their mission is to increase understanding of the impact of biotechnology and invite debate and discussion around its use.